pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

     useManagedCertificate: false
 ```

--  To support HTTPS connectivity with Pega Platform using a pre-shared certificate, you must upload the pre-shared certificate your Google Cloud project and update the pega.yaml file appropriately.
+- Pre-shared certificates which you have uploaded to your Google Cloud project - To upload the appropriate certificates your Google Cloud project, enter:

-   To upload the appropriate certificate your Google Cloud project, enter:
+`gcloud compute ssl-certificates create demo-ingress --certificate \<platform>-demo\<cert.crt-file> --private-key \<platform>-demo\<private.key-file>`

-`gcloud compute ssl-certificates create test-ingress-1 --certificate [FIRST_CERT_FILE] --private-key [FIRST_KEY_FILE]`
+For each pre-shared certificate you add to your Google Cloud project, ensure you associate each ingress with a unique certificate and a private key.
+If you configure multiple pre-shared certificates in your GCP project, GCP recognizes the first certificate in the list as the primary certificate.
+If you associate both secrets and pre-shared certificates to an ingress, the load balancer ignores the secrets and uses the list of pre-shared certificates.

-For HTTPS support using a pre-shared certificate, ensure that you make the following changes in the pega.yaml file for the exposed tiers in your deployment:
+To use the pre-shared certificate, make the following changes in the pega.yaml file for the exposed tiers in your deployment:

 ```yaml
 ingress: